 Using social media advertising in recruitment has the following benefits:

 - Increases Job Visibility – Social network has an incredible platform for identifying and recruiting talented individuals.

-- Higher Quality Candidates – Recruiters who recruit via social networking sites tends to get high-quality candidates because most people on social media are tech-savvy, where it is a fundamental requirement to land any job in today’s marketplace.
+- Higher Quality Candidates – Recruiters who recruit via social networking sites tend to get high-quality candidates because most people on social media are tech-savvy, where it is a fundamental requirement to land any job in today’s marketplace.

-- Better Employer Brand Awareness – Social recruiting is effective, finding your ideal candidate, but also increasing the visibility of your Brand.
+- Better Employer Brand Awareness – Social recruiting is effective, finding your ideal candidate, but also increasing the visibility of your brand.
 Brands having a strong social media presence is much more trustworthy.